hniksic/sendable/README.md

   requires `T: Send + Sync` to be `Send`.
 * `SendOption`, which holds an `Option<T>` and is `Send` even if `T` is not `Send`.

+## When is SendRc useful?

+You might consider using `SendRc` if:

+* your values form an acyclic graph or a hierarchy with cross-references;
+* you build and use the hierarchy from a single thread;
+* need to occasionally move the whole thing to another thread.

+Within the confines of a single thread, using `Rc` and `RefCell` to represent acyclic graphs and data sharing is ergonomic and safe.
+It is also efficient because single-threaded manipulation doesn't require atomics or locks, making `deref()` trivial, and allowing the compiler to inline `borrow()` and `borrow_mut()` and even optimize them away where they are not globally observable.

+In programs that process many such graphs it comes very useful to be able to create them in one thread and then use them in another (and possibly destroy them in a separate one).
+After all, types like `RefCell` and `Cell` are `Send` - they provide interior mutability, but no sharing.
+The trouble is with `Rc`, which is neither `Send` nor `Sync`, and for good reason.
+Even when it would be perfectly safe to move an entire hierarchy of `Rc<RefCell<T>>`s from one thread to another, the borrow checker doesn't allow it because it cannot statically prove that you have moved _all_ of them.
+If some `Rc`s pointing to the data that was moved to a new thread remained in the original thread, the unsynchronized manipulation to the contents and the reference counts would exhibit undefined behavior and wreak havoc.

+If there were a way to demonstrate to Rust that you've sent all pointers to a particular allocation to a different thread, there would be no problem in moving `Rc<T>` instances to a different thread, provided that `T` itself were `Send`. `SendRc` does exactly that.

 ## How does SendRc work?

 When a `SendRc` is constructed, it stores the current thread id next to the value and the